The-CSC207-Group/Project207/README.md

 To access admin privileges, use the provided admin account:

-username: `root`
+username: `admin1`

-password: `root`
+password: `12345678`

-To create another admin account, use the `create admin` command while logged into the `root` account.
+To create another admin account, use the `create admin` command while logged into the `admin1` account.

 ## Command List: